 The streaming industry, particularly in the US, is in a dynamic state of growth, consolidation and specialisation, but there is opportunity to be found on all fronts in the less established markets ie. other than the US.
 However, there are a bunch of factors to consider for those participating or stepping into the streaming zone.

-Currently there are around 4.5 billion Internet users globally and around 1-1.5 billion of those can currently (somewhat) reliably stream video (subject to their ISP’s capability and the viewers particular package), but the number of Internet users will grow to two-three billion in the coming years.
+Currently, there are around 4.5 billion Internet users globally and around 1-1.5 billion of those can currently (somewhat) reliably stream video (subject to their ISP’s capability and the viewers particular package), but the number of Internet users will grow by two-three billion in the coming years.

 With around 165 million subscribers globally, Netflix holds around 13 percent of the marketplace, so even if they maintain this level as the market size increases, they have a potential market share of around 400 million subscribers when the addressable market reaches three billion.

 It’s interesting to think about that for a minute because if Netflix can take an average of A$10 p/month from 400 million subscribers, that’s $4 billion dollars p/month, a revenue that could very likely be matched by $6 billion in advertising related revenue.
 At $10 billion per month, their annual content production expenditure looks conservative.

 There’s a lot of chatter about subscription vs advertiser funded or supported content, how much the consumer will pay, how many services they’re willing to adopt and what content is going to deliver the most eyeballs.
 Here’s a few considerations on those fronts: